-Brides-to-be, have you recently started the oh-so exciting but also overwhelming search for the perfect wedding dress?
-Don’t let the plethora of wedding dress colors make your bridal shopping difficult.
-Choosing between diamond white, ivory, champagne, and all those other seemingly subtle colorway options can seem daunting and yes, at times, confusing.
+Brides-to-be, have you recently started the oh-so-exciting but also overwhelming search for the perfect wedding dress?
+Don’t let the plethora of wedding dress colors make your bridal shopping difficult!
+Choosing between white, ivory, champagne, and all those other seemingly subtle colorway options can seem daunting and yes, at times, confusing.
 But breathe easy—because we’ve prepared a lineup of all our wedding dress shades of white so you can be in “the know” and find the dress of your dreams.
+Enjoy!

-What is the Difference Between White and Ivory?
+What is the Difference Between White and Ivory Wedding Dresses?

-The traditional choice for brides used to be white for wedding dresses, but the bridal sphere has changed in recent years.
+The traditional choice for brides used to be pure white for wedding dresses, but the bridal sphere has changed in recent years.
 In fact, ivory wedding dresses have become increasingly more popular than their pure white counterparts.
-Nowadays, when you see a “white” wedding dress, most often than not, it is a shade of ivory.
+Nowadays, when you see a “white” wedding dress, most often than not, it’s actually a shade of ivory!

-Wanting a little proof?
-Keep scrolling, and you’ll see our gorgeous line up of wedding dress shades of white and examples of gowns from our newest collections.
+Want a little proof?
+Keep scrolling to see our gorgeous line up of wedding dress shades of white and examples of different wedding dress colors from our newest collections!

 Diamond White Wedding Dresses

 Since true white can look harsh on the skin—not to mention in your bridal portraits—we use diamond white for our wedding gowns.
 Diamond white is softer under full light and more flattering on a wider range of skin tones.